chuksrich/alx-zero_day/0x03-git/README.md

-My second readme is very challenging but excellent
+My second readme is excellent